mars-terraforming-research/TerraScreen/README.md

 Particle Screening Tool for Mars TerraForming

-The particle screening tool is a radiation code suitable to similate reprentative Martian atmospheric and surface temperature in the presence of natural or engineered aerosols.
+The particle screening tool is a radiative transfer code suitable to simulate representative Martian atmospheric and surface temperature in the presence of natural or engineered aerosols.

 # Quick start guide

-##Overview and compilation
+## Overview and compilation

 The main driver for this software package is `TerraScreen.f`.

-You may open the file and notice various parameters,  mostly self-explanatory, that can be modified prior to compilation:
+You may open `TerraScreen.f` in a text editor and notice various parameters,  mostly self-explanatory, that can be modified prior to compilation:
 *  conrath-nu parameter  `CONRNU`  (define the vertical extend of the dust)
 *  cosine of the solar zenith angle `acosz`
 *  surface albedo  `ALBV`